gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 ---
 ### Are there any fees associated with the MRC request?

 Yes.
-The following is a summary of the fees:
+The fee decreases the longer you wait between requests and helps fund development.
+After a few MRC requests, you will probably have enough GRC to stake on your own and skip MRC fees entirely.
+As a bonus, if you stake a block with somebody else's MRC request, you collect a portion of their fee.

+The fee has two components:

 - Blockchain transaction fee: This fee is the usual fee that is required to send a transaction over the Gridcoin blockchain and is usually insignificant.
 This fee is charged when you make the MRC request.

 - MRC fee: This is the fee that is charged after the MRC request is processed and is applied to the rewards that you have claimed.
-The fee starts at 40% of the owed GRC at the 14-day interval since the last claim (or beacon creation) and decreases by `40% * 14/(number of days since last claim)`.
+The fee is equivalent to roughly 5.6 days of crunching.
+If you request every two weeks (14 days), 5.6 days is 40% of that.
+If you request every six weeks, it is 13%.

 The recipients of the MRC fee is as follows:

-- The [Gridcoin Foundation](foundation "wikilink") receives 80% of the fee
+- The [Gridcoin Foundation](https://gridcoin.us/wiki/foundation.html) receives 80% of the fee

 - The staker of the block which contains the MRC request will get 20% of the fee

----
-### When will it be possible to make MRC requests?

-MRC requests will be possible at a block height of 2671700 which is approximately August 31st 2022.
+The math:
+The fee starts at 40% of the owed GRC at the 14-day interval since the last claim (or beacon creation) and decreases by `40% * 14/(number of days since last claim)`.

 ---
 ### Which address will receive the MRC reward?
 Can I redirect it?